 If you’ve heard me talk about writing emails, you know I always say you should only give people 1 call to action.
 That’s not the case when you’re presenting.
 You’ll give 2 calls to action.

-- One is for people who are interested in what you’re saying, but aren’t ready to sign their names on a contract with you.
+- One is for people who are interested in what you’re saying, but aren’t ready to sign their names on a

 - The other targets the group that’s ready to commit, now.

 We’ll call the 2 groups casual and committed.

 Some people in your audience will know who you are.
 Many won’t.
 And they won’t be ready to engage with you.
 No matter how fabulous your talk is, they aren’t going to set up a meeting or book a consultation.
 They need more time to get to know you.
 Give this group at least one option that lets them explore your solutions and gives you a way to gather their contact information.
 This could be a:

 - Resource, like a guide, checklist, or ebook

 - Recording of a previous webinar or event you spoke at